 Enough was enough for Manchester United.
 Jose Mourinho had to go.

-The Portuguese coach was sacked on Monday with the Red Devils 11 points adrift of the Premier League top four.
+The Portuguese coach was sacked before Christmas with the Red Devils 11 points adrift of the Premier League top four.

 The quality of football was seriously poor and Mourinho didn’t seem to have good relationships with many of his players.